#... i mean it's certainly an investigation

 Based on my favorite book series "tales from the gas station"

 Locating the Seal of Silent Ashes was a task usually given to Justice League Dark but Constantine was currently busy.
 So that meant it was left to the poster boys to get this done.
 They dressed in civilian attire to investigate the last location of the seal starting with the first building on the edge of town.
-A small dusty gas station near the wood.
+A small dusty gas station near the woods.

 The inside had an awful smell, like death and cleaning fluid.
 The lights gave off a greenish-blue tint.
 Rats could be seen out of the corner of your eyes.
-Most of the chip were offbrand and crappy.
+Most of the chips were offbrand and crappy.

 Behind the counter was the teenage boy chewing gum.
 He looked up at the group before going back to reading his book.
 He had clearly seen better days but didn't show signs of caring about the state of his hair or bags under his eyes.
-He drank coffee.
+He drank his coffee.

 The air felt off.